Introducing Eggs to Babies

 8. Can children grow out of it?

 Yes!
 In fact the majority of those infants diagnosed will out grow it by the time they reach their late teens.
-There is now evidence to show that slow re-introduction (rather than strict avoidance) especially through baked egg can help to build tolerance (Leonard, 2012).
-This must be done with individualised support and given the two-year window of gut materation, I would not recommend waiting to seek some help with this as this two year period is critical in the development of the auto-immune system.
-Both myself and my allergy expert (Kelly Sutherland) can assist with this (booking system here).
+There is evidence to show that slow re-introduction (rather than strict avoidance) especially through baked egg can help to build tolerance (Leonard, 2012).
+I would recommend doing this with individualised support (this is something I step many parents through in my 1:1 consultations.
+I do not do a generalised introduction ladder as ultimately all autoimmune systems responses are completely individual and should be treated as such.

 9. What about other types of eggs?